-Current Liabilities: These are financial liabilities that will become due in a shorter period of time, may be within a year.
+Current Liabilities: These are financial liabilities that will become due in a shorter period of time, maybe within a year.
 These could include payments pending to suppliers and vendors within a short time period.
 Taxes payable to the government, salaries, dividends payable also falls under current liabilities.

-Non-current liabilities: Non current liabilities are those payments/liabilities that are due over a longer duration.
-Longer term borrowings and deferred taxes are examples of non-current liabilities.
+Non-current liabilities: Non-current liabilities are those payments/liabilities that are due over a longer duration.
+Longer-term borrowings and deferred taxes are examples of non-current liabilities.

 - Shareholders equity: Shareholders equity represents the amount that the shareholders of the company will receive if all the assets of the company were sold and liquidated and all the liabilities were paid off.
 Shareholder’s equity is an essential figure for you if you want to stay invested in a company.

-- Assets: Assets give you a snapshot of whatever the company owns: in tangible and intangible formats.
+- Assets: Assets give you a snapshot of whatever the company owns: both tangible and intangible formats.
 It will help you to realize the worth of the stock and if the company is giving you the right worth or not, if the company is overvaluing or undervaluing itself.

 - Liabilities: Liabilities are basically whatever the company owes.
-Once you know what the company owns, if it owes more than that you know the company is under debt.
+Once you know what the company owns if it owes more than that you know the company is under debt.
 You should keep in mind such parameters and have an idea of such information before you invest in a stock.

 - Audited balance sheets: Audited balance sheets give you the assurance that the numbers may not be fudged and they are authentic.

 What will a Balance Sheet Not Tell You?